apache/pulsar/site2/docs/administration-pulsar-manager.md

 ## Install

-The easiest way to use the pulsar manager is to run it inside a [Docker](https://www.docker.com/products/docker) container.
+The easiest way to use the Pulsar Manager is to run it inside a [Docker](https://www.docker.com/products/docker) container.

 ```